Thursday, August 21, 2014

 No, I don’t mean talking about having it and praising others who we say have it, but actually having it—a servant’s heart.

-Those who have a servant’s heart are like women, as women used to be by and large before the changes wrought in them by feminism.
+Those who have a servant’s heart are like women.
 Having a servant’s heart is not thinking of the virtue of hospitality, not limiting it by what we are willing to do for others, but being watchful, being careful of the ones we want to serve, and then

 doing all we can.